Concordia Logo

 Overnight Storage

 To ensure fairness and student well-being, robots must NOT leave the venue overnight.
-While we encourage host schools to provide extra time for repairs during the day, this policy guarantees that students do not work on robots into the early hours in their hotels.
+The venue will remain open to provide extra time for repairs after the end of matches on the first day, this policy guarantees that students do not work on robots into the early hours in their hotels.

 Eligibility & Organizations